 Legolas comes off very nicely, but Gimli is much reduced, so we miss seeing the natural hostility between elf and dwarf blossom into a friendship.
 We also don’t get anything of Gimli’s love for Galadriel, one of the most wondrous things in the book, more memorable than Aragorn and Arwen.
 Jackson’s not finished yet but here I do think he’s missed the moment: it’s too late to insert much about the hostility between dwarves and elves, or to illustrate just how wondrous it is that Gimli should love Legolas and the “elf-witch.”
 Gimli and Legolas will be friends, and it will be left at that, unless Jackson has extra humor, heart and spirit to give those two.

-In any case, Jackson has added a very interesting emphasis on humankind as fated to inherit Middle-Earth.
-What we see of men in this first movie is a less evolved state, when their wisdom is still uncertain, and their power not even acknowledged, still less is it come to fruition.
-This theme was not absent in Tolkien, but in the movie it hits home for me, especially in that moving sequence where Boromir says farewell to Aragorn.
+Jackson has added a very interesting emphasis on humankind as fated to inherit Middle-Earth.
+What we see of men in this first movie is a less evolved state, when their wisdom is still uncertain, and their power not even acknowledged, still less come to fruition.
+This theme was not absent in Tolkien, but in the movie it hits home, especially in that moving sequence where Boromir says farewell to Aragorn.
 There’s a certain dignity and hope there, built upon Tolkien, but made Jackson’s own.
 I look forward to seeing what he does with it.

 The screenwriters have added action sequences not in the book, all to positive effect.
 The one that crowds seem most to appreciate, judging from my two viewings, is Strider’s execution of the orc that slays Boromir.
 It brought up clapping like nothing else, and I would say it stimulates the gladiatorial spectator in all of us, but the righteousness of his vengeance cannot be missed.

 Arwen’s role at the Ford is not entirely invented.
-Loosely speaking, she takes the place of Glorfindel the elf, who joins Frodo’s company at the same time she does – but Glorfindel sees Frodo to within a mile of the Ford, no further.
-Let me just say that to have a woman enter at this point, and not as another man in this buddy road film, but as a savior different from all the rest, is interesting, period.
-I cannot even begin to report how intriguing it must be to those who have not read the book.
-I can’t quite dig in here to an authentic response.
-But my intellect registers creativity, I feel intuitively the entrance of a different kind of energy, and my senses, of course, take in a sight that must be refreshing to male and female onlookers alike.
-Last of all, when a woman offers Frodo her aid, my heart is activated, not for the first time, since the camaraderie of buddies already has a heartful effect, but again, in a different way.
+Loosely speaking, she takes the place of Glorfindel the elf, who joins Frodo’s company at the same time that she does in the movie – but Glorfindel sees Frodo to within a mile of the Ford, no further.
+Let me just say that to have a woman enter at this point, and not as another man in this buddy road film who’s merely dressed in women’s clothes, but as a savior different from all the rest, is just interesting at this point in the film.
+My intellect registers a creative choice and I feel the entrance of a different kind of energy.

-Arwen’s love scene in Rivendell with Strider, their portrait recalling one similarly framed by natural surroundings in “Braveheart” , works because its elements do not come out of thin air, placed there for marketing purposes.
-Instead we hear Arwen renouncing her immortality, as she does in Tolkien’s book, though he tells that tale only in an appendix.
-So we have a love story built from Tolkien’s own vision, evoking the sense of loss that the elves always mention when they talk about the Ring: Elrond surmises with sadness that even the 3 elf rings, never touched by Sauron, will expire when the One Ring is destroyed, and the height of elf civilization will pass away over the sea.
+Arwen’s love scene in Rivendell with Strider, their portrait recalling one similarly framed by natural surroundings in “Braveheart”, works because we get to hear Arwen renouncing her immortality, as Tolkien had reported in an appendix of the book.
+So we have a love story built from Tolkien’s own vision, evoking the sense of loss that the elves always mention when they talk about the Ring: Elrond surmises with sadness that even the three elf rings, never touched by Sauron, will expire when the One Ring is destroyed, and the height of elf civilization will pass away over the sea.
 In Tolkien, things fade away in victory or defeat, because of Time.
-The Nazgul men fade out of life because of the One Ring; dear Bilbo fades away from the real world, feeling stretched and thin, while he has the Ring; and when he gives it up, Time takes over and he ages, his life fading.
+The Nazgul men fade out of life because of the One Ring; dear Bilbo fades away from the real world, feeling stretched and thin while he has the Ring; and when he gives it up, Time takes over and he ages, his life fading.
 Victory over the Ring would mean the fading away of elves and ancient wisdom.
 Marriage, in Tolkien’s world, would mean the victory of mortality over immortality.

 Much of this resembles real life; even folks who are not interested in spiritual matters, or inclined to look to worlds not registered by human senses, are agreed that physical things do not endure.
 Arwen’s choice to live, in her words, “a single lifetime,” as a mortal and with a human, strikes a chord that leaves Jews and Christians recognizing something theologically desirable, touches the romantics with an idea of a sacrifice for love, and strikes the realist as true because it is not escapist with regard to ordinary difficulties, and also not blind to death’s reality.